mechmatt01/Replit-Spandex-Revolution-Radio-Website-V2/replit.md

 - June 20, 2025: Added comprehensive live chat feature with host control toggle, authentication integration, real-time messaging, and responsive design
 - June 20, 2025: Enhanced submissions form with premium feature protection, requiring paid subscription and authentication for access
 - June 20, 2025: Fixed text scrolling to always move when content overflows container, restored album artwork display with default images for all tracks
+- June 20, 2025: Enhanced live chat as premium feature - only shows for authenticated users with paid subscriptions, displays upgrade prompt for non-subscribers

 ## User Preferences